Lutung Kasarung

-Lutung Kasarung is a Sundanese folklore tale from Indonesia.
+Lutung Kasarung (English: The Lost Ape, The Stray Ape) is a Sundanese folktale from Indonesia.
 Set in the Pasir Batang Kingdom, it tells the tale of a magical lutung (a type of black monkey) who helped a beautiful princess, Purbasari Ayuwangi, when her older sister attempted to rob her of her status as crown princess.
-Lutung Kasarung in Sundanese language which literally means "The Lost Ape", is from an old Sundanese quatrain.
+The story is from an old Sundanese quatrain.

-The theme and moral of the legend are similar to those of the European folktale "Beauty and the Beast".
+The theme and moral of the legend are similar to those of the European folktale "Beauty and the Beast" (Indonesian: Si Cantik dan Si Buruk Rupa).